No. 6 Oregon finds rhythm after stumble, reels off 8 in row

 Big fan, in general, of this version of the sixth-ranked Ducks, especially the way they rebounded from a disastrous start.

-”I don’t expect anything other than they’ll kick it off against Washington,” cracked Fouts, who plans to be front and center this weekend at Autzen Stadium when Oregon (8-0, 6-1 Pac-12) faces the 24th-ranked Huskies (7-2, 4-2). ”I’m not into prognostication.
+”I don’t expect anything other than they’ll kick it off against Washington,” cracked Fouts, who plans to be front and center this weekend at Autzen Stadium when Oregon (8-0, 6-1 Pac-12, No. 6 CFP) faces the 24th-ranked Huskies (7-2, 4-2, No. 25 CFP). ”I’m not into prognostication.
 I’m hoping, obviously, but there’s a lot of football to be played.”

 Just to work their way back into the national conversation has been impressive.
 Behind Nix, the Ducks have reeled off eight straight wins, averaging more than 40 points in the process, after opening with a 49-3 loss in September to now No. 1 Georgia.
 That lopsided loss – new coach, new QB, in Georgia’s backyard – feels so long ago.
 But it still seems to linger with some viewers.